-In the world of “super natural” eating, hemp seed benefits have been known for years.
-And now Hollywood has heard the word and hemp seeds are the hot new superfood.
-But for good reason too!
+In the world of “super natural” eating, hemp hearts have been known for years.
+But, finally, superfood hemp hearts are getting the attention they deserve.
 Hemp seeds are one of the healthiest and most nutritious foods on the planet.

-In fact some naturopathic physicians actually prescribe GLA supplements (such as evening primrose oil) to improve sensitivity to insulin and assist with weight loss, to reduce blood pressure and to reduce hormone-mediated nuisance symptoms (bye-bye PMS or hot flashes).
+In fact some naturopathic physicians actually prescribe GLA supplements (such as evening primrose oil) to improve sensitivity to insulin and assist with weight loss.
+These seeds can also reduce blood pressure and to reduce hormone-mediated nuisance symptoms (bye-bye PMS or hot flashes).
 Hemp seeds are among the very few non-supplement food sources of “super fat” GLA.

 How to Eat Hemp Seeds?